hamishshaw/SC_fetch_rec/partialviews/README.md

 This code utilises the PCL library to create a dataset of vfh signatures from a cad file in .ply format

 # How to run
-to first build and run make a build directory within the partialviews folder mkdir build cd build once in build folder invoke cmake and make
+to first build and run make a build directory within the partialviews folder \n mkdir build cd build once in build folder invoke cmake and make